Pholisa-Fatyela/bootcamp/pages/the_terminal.md

     * learn git
     * add anything else you would like to achieve?

 * Save all the commands you learnt so far in a file called ‘commands.txt’.
-Add this file to the git repository.

 ## Learn more

 Learn more about the command line (terminal) by doing the [command line](https://www.codecademy.com/en/courses/learn-the-command-line) on Codecademy.

-Once you feel more confident using the command line look at [this command line crash course](https://www.vikingcodeschool.com/web-development-basics/a-command-line-crash-course) from Viking Code School to learn more.
+Optionally look at [this command line crash course](https://www.vikingcodeschool.com/web-development-basics/a-command-line-crash-course) from Viking Code School to learn more.